-EDAM Transfer revenue for Imbalance Reserves occurs when the transfer scheduling limit binds while optimizing capacity to meet the Imbalance Reserves Requirement for an EDAM Entity Balancing Authority Area or the CAISO Balancing Authority Area and manifests as price separation between the Shadow Price of the Imbalance Reserves procurement between the two Balancing Authority Areas at an EDAM Transfer location that is attributed to an EDAM Transfer System Resource.
+The CAISO collects EDAM Transfer revenue for Imbalance Reserves when the transfer scheduling limit binds while optimizing capacity to meet the Imbalance Reserves Requirement for an EDAM Entity Balancing Authority Area or the CAISO Balancing Authority Area and manifests as price separation between the Shadow Price of the Imbalance Reserves procurement between the two Balancing Authority Areas at an EDAM Transfer location that is attributed to an EDAM Transfer System Resource.
 The CAISO calculates the hourly EDAM Transfer revenue for Imbalance Reserves as the product of the transfer quantity and the difference between the Locational IRU Price or Locational IRD Price, as appropriate, on either side of the binding limit.
-The CAISO allocates the EDAM Transfer revenue for Imbalance Reserves equally between the Balancing Authority Areas, except in unique instances where an equal sharing of EDAM Transfer revenue does not align with the commercial arrangement for use of the underlying transmission system and a different EDAM Transfer revenue sharing arrangement can be accommodated in accordance with the Business Practice Manual for the Extended Day-Ahead Market.
-An EDAM Entity will ensure that EDAM Transfer revenue for Imbalance Reserves allocated to its EDAM Entity Scheduling Coordinator is further allocated by all applicable EDAM Transmission Service Providers as may be detailed in the EDAM Transmission Service Provider tariff and business practices to adjust costs among its transmission customers and measured demand.
-EDAM Transfer revenue for Imbalance Reserves allocated to the CAISO Balancing Authority is further allocated in the CAISO Balancing Authority Area according to the CAISO Tariff.
+The CAISO allocates the EDAM Transfer revenue for Imbalance Reserves equally between the relevant Scheduilng Coordinators for the Balancing Authority Areas, except in unique instances where an equal sharing of EDAM Transfer revenue does not align with a commercial arrangement for use of the underlying transmission system a different EDAM Transfer revenue sharing arrangement is required by the applicable commercial arrangement, and the different EDAM Transfer revenue sharing arrangement is agreed upon by the affected Balancing Authorities in the EDAM Area during the implementation of the Day-Ahead Market within a prospective EDAM Entity Balancing Authority Area as consistent with the commercial arrangement.
+The CAISO will further allocate the EDAM Transfer revenue for Imbalance Reserves directed to a Balancing Authority Area based upon whether the transmission across an EDAM Internal Intertie is made available by: (a) an EDAM Entity pursuant to Section 33.18.2, in which case the CAISO will allocate the EDAM Transfer revenue to the EDAM Entity Scheduling Coordinator, (b) an EDAM Transmission Service Provider customer pursuant to Section 33.18.2.2.2, in which case the CAISO will allocate the EDAM Transfer revenue to the Scheduling Coordinator for the EDAM Transmission Service Provider customer, or (c) an EDAM Legacy Contract, Existing Contract, EDAM Transmission Ownership Right, or Transmission Ownership holder pursuant to Section 33.18.2.2.2, in which case the CAISO will allocate the EDAM Transfer revenue to the Scheduling Coordinator for the EDAM Legacy Contact, Existing Contract EDAM Transmission Ownership Right, or Transmission Ownership holder, respectively.
+An EDAM Entity will ensure that EDAM Transfer revenue for Imbalance Reserves allocated to its EDAM Entity Scheduling Coordinator is further allocated by all applicable EDAM Transmission Service Providers as may be detailed in the EDAM Transmission Service Provider tariff.
+EDAM Transfer revenue for Imbalance Reserves allocated to the CAISO Balancing Authority is further allocated in the CAISO Balancing Authority Area according to the CAISO Tariff, unless allocated directly to a Scheduling Coordinator for a Transmission Ownership Rights holder or Existing Contract rights holder consistent with the terms of the agreement concerning use of the transmission facilities supporting the EDAM Transfer..

 33.11.1.1.3 Reliability Capacity Transfer Revenue